nateewall/USBreweriesAnalysis/README.md

 col=brewer.pal(12,"Set3"))

 ```

--Colorado has the most breweries in our data with 47
-breweries, followed closely by California's 39.
+- Colorado has the most breweries in our data with 47 breweries, followed closely by California's 39.
 Arkansas has the fewest with
 2..

 -Merge the data sets together to have the geography for
 each of the beer.

 -Below is the code used to merge the two data sets by
 Brewery ID and a quick review of top and the bottom of our new data set.
 We
 also join this data to get the full State name by geography

 ```{r Merge Dataset}